andreabellome/astra-documentation/docs/matlab/Dynamic programming/ASTRA_years.md

 ## DESCRIPTION
 This function divides the launch window in different years (365.25 days) and uses ASTRA with MODP successively for the different years.
+INPUT:
+seq      : vector with planets IDs in the MGA sequence

 ## INPUT
 - chosenRevs :